Zikfle/analyse_mots_abstraits/README.md

 > *“Studying how children learn abstract nouns such as *democracy*, *liberty*, *freedom* and other conceptual words.”*

  This repository contains the data‑analysis portion of the master’s memoir project.
 It processes the [FrenchCorpa](https://talkbank.org/childes/access/French/) dataset from [CHILDES](https://talkbank.org/childes/) to annotate the instance of noun in child speech where I extract the tokenisation and part‑of‑speech tags form CLAN analysis.
-I then produce an annotation tsv file that marks all detected nouns with it's associated annotation with various method (lemma, POS, hyperonymy, valance, imageability, phonetic form, phonetic pattern, frequency in adult speech, frequency in overheard speech, age).
+I then produce an annotation .csv file that marks all detected nouns with it's associated annotation with various method (lemma, POS, hyperonymy, valance, imageability, phonetic form, phonetic pattern, frequency in adult speech, frequency in overheard speech, age).

 ## Table of Contents